vaarg/Acarine/README.md

 ## Dependencies:
     Metasploit Framework Tools

-## What does Acarine do:
+## What does Acarine do?

+Acarine has 5 main sections:
-- Determines if a Buffer Overflow exploit is possible for a given program.
+- Is a Buffer Overflow Possible?
-- Guides and automates finding the EIP and EIP offset.
+- Finding the EIP and EIP offset.
-- Finds Bad Characters.
+- Finding Bad Characters.
-- Finds Jump Points.
+- Finding Jump Point.
-- Crafts a final exploit payload (given all prior listed information); either for Netcat or Metasploit's Meterpreter shell.
+- The Final Buffer Overflow Exploit (crafts a final exploit payload; either for Netcat or Metasploit's Meterpreter shell).

 ## Why is this program called "Acarine"?